War (Henry Cow song): Development

-After recording Slapp Happy's first album for Virgin Records, Slapp Happy (also known as Casablanca Moon) in early 1974, the band returned to the studio in May that year, and using session musicians, they recorded two new compositions Moore and Blegvad had written, "Europa" and "War (Is Energy Enslaved)".
+After recording their first album for Virgin Records, Slapp Happy (also known as Casablanca Moon) in early 1974, Slapp Happy returned to the studio in May that year, and using session musicians, they recorded two new compositions Moore and Blegvad had written, "Europa" and "War (Is Energy Enslaved)".
 Virgin had requested a single that was "radio friendly", but upon hearing the songs they rejected them, stating that they felt they were better suited for an album.
 Blegvad and Moore set to work producing more music, but soon realised that the material they had written was beyond what they could handle on their own.
 This led to Slapp Happy asking Henry Cow to be their backing band on their second album for Virgin.
-After discussions between the two bands, they collaborated in November 1974 and recorded Desperate Straights as "Slapp Happy/Henry Cow".
+After discussions between the two bands, they collaborated in November 1974 to record Desperate Straights as "Slapp Happy/Henry Cow".

-The songs "Europa" and "War (Is Energy Enslaved)" were re-recorded for Desperate Straights, but only "Europa" was used.
-"War", with its contracted title, was released on their second collaborative album, In Praise of Learning (1975).
-It was felt that song, with its Brechtian themes and Krause's "Mother Courage performance", seemed better suited for the latter album.
+"Europa" and "War (Is Energy Enslaved)" were re-recorded for Desperate Straights, but only "Europa" was used.
+"War", with its contracted title, was released on their second collaborative album, In Praise of Learning (1975), as it was felt that the song, with its Brechtian themes and Krause's "Mother Courage performance", seemed better suited for the latter album.
 "War" was always planned for Desperate Straights, and the third track of the album, "A Worm Is at Work" includes the line "a pissy myth about birth of War", which refers to the song "War".
-When it became clear that "War" was not going to be included on Desperate Straights, a footnote was added to the "A Worm Is at Work" lyrics in the album's liner notes stating, "The reference is to 'War (Energy Enslaved)', a Moore/Blegvad composition still in the throes of release."
+When it became clear that "War" was not going to be included on Desperate Straights, a footnote was added to the "A Worm Is at Work" lyrics in the album's liner notes stating: "The reference is to 'War (Energy Enslaved)', a Moore/Blegvad composition still in the throes of release."

 "War", and the next track on In Praise of Learning, "Living in the Heart of the Beast", were later remixed by Fred Frith, Tim Hodgkinson and Martin Bisi, and were released by East Side Digital Records on the 1991 CD reissue of the album.
-The original mixes of "War" and "Living in the Heart of the Beast" were used on all subsequent reissues of this album.
+The original mixes of "War" and "Living in the Heart of the Beast" were used on all subsequent reissues of the album.